 A. The most powerful pressure washers, those with higher psi and CU ratings, don't necessarily give better results, but they do give faster results.
 An 8,000 psi pressure washer can usually achieve the same results as a 16,000 psi pressure washer, but it will take roughly twice as long to do so.

-A. When shopping, you will likely encounter the terms psi, which we have already discussed, and GPM, or gallons per minute.
-Whereas psi stands for “pounds per square inch” and reflects the intensity of the pressure, GPM reflects the per-minute volume of water (flow rate) that moves through the nozzle.
+A. Whereas psi stands for “pounds per square inch” and reflects the intensity of the pressure, GPM reflects the per-minute volume of water (flow rate) that moves through the nozzle.
 Both figures can help you determine the effectiveness of a given product.